devjoki/dotfiles/README.md

-# My Ubuntu environment config
+# Environment config
-I work on multiple laptops (mostly using wsl on windows) and setting everything up is a pain.<br/>
+I work on multiple laptops with different operating systems and setting everything up is a pain.<br/>
-This repo contains my common configurations and bootstrap script.
+This repo contains my common configurations.
-# USAGE
-* `run bootsrtap.sh`
-* `restart the shell`